JetBrains/mps-coderules/docs/content/language.md

 Only declared constraints are allowed to be used in the heads of productions in rules of this handler or its extensions.
 Handler should declare one or more constraints, unless it only uses the constraints from handlers which it extends.
 Constraint declaration consists of name and *arity*, which together constitute a *constraint symbol*.
 Constraint’s arity is fixed.

 Rules can specify applicable concept, either exactly or including its subconcepts.
-One can also declare *standalone* rules, which are triggered automatically on every rules application.
+One can also declare *standalone* rules, which are triggered automatically on every application of code rules.

 ![](img/language-vardecl-600.png)
 _(example of rule matching concept instances with condition block)_